The team captain is often responsible for offering a pre-game speech, or leading the team in a motivational chant before the game.

 "I looked at my wife [Cathleen], and we realized that Bobby was in good hands with Coach Saporito," Bobby's father Kevin Kinne said.
 "We trusted their judgment.
 They've been terrific with him, so we put it in their hands."

 Saporito calls Bobby Kinne the heart and soul of the team, and it's clear by the reaction of the crowd what a full recovery from Kinne means to the Monument community.

 The concussion against Mount Anthony was the fourth concussion Kinne's suffered.
-Because of the nature of the concussion and the high-force, high-impact trauma suffered from the injury, Kinne's athletic career was in question.

 After meeting with his doctor Monday, Kinne was cleared to practice basketball, and to continue playing baseball for the Spartans.
 He's set to attend Vassar College next year and play shortstop.

 While recovering from his concussion, Kinne missed several weeks of school.
 Other than some mild fatigue, Kinne said he's symptom-free.
 He credits his teammates, friends and family for keeping his spirits up while he was away from the team.

 "I was out of school for a solid month," Kinne said.
 "I stayed at home and only left the house for doctor's appointments and the occasional drive with my family.
 Dealing with sensitivity to light, constant headaches. ...
 The worst part was being in a depression.
 Not being able to be with my friends, or play basketball and workout.
 That was the worst part.